-According to recent research, more than one-quarter of Canadians planned to take out a personal loan in 2022; 65% of adults surveyed had already taken out a personal loan in their lifetime.
-Though they often get a bad rap, personal loans are critical financial tools for people who find themselves in a tight spot.
-Medical bills, unexpected expenses or a drop in income can all cause financial distress without warning.
-However, while many Canadians plan to take out a personal loan, it is out of reach for many applicants.
+According to recent research, more than 25% of Canadians planned to take out a personal loan in 2022, while 65% of adults surveyed had already taken one in their lifetime.
+Though they can get a bad rap, personal loans are critical financial tools for people who find themselves in a tight spot.
+Medical bills, unexpected expenses, or a drop in income can all cause financial distress without warning.
+Unfortunately, a tight spot can sometimes mean you are not eligible for a loan approval.
+If this is the case, don’t give up!
+You may be able to get a loan with a guarantor.

 Low credit and no credit are the two main reasons applicants receive loan denials.
 Because personal loans are often unsecured, lenders like to see that a borrower is creditworthy.
 While every lender has different requirements, a good borrower will have the following: